You will be reading this either:

 A Raspberry Pi with the 40-pin GPIO connector.

 This software distribution, unpacked somewhere convenient within the filesystem on the Raspberry Pi.
-We recommend that you unpack it somewhere your user has read/write access like
+That’s already done on our modified OS images, in

-$ sudo apt update $ sudo apt install build-essential libraspberrypi-dev \ libncurses-dev perl python-pip $ pip3 install pexpect
+$ sudo apt update $ sudo apt install build-essential libraspberrypi-dev \ libncurses-dev perl python3-pexpect python3-yaml

 Under Homebrew, such as on macOS, say instead:

-$ brew install make perl python $ pip3 install pexpect
+$ brew install make perl python $ pip3 install --user pexpect pyyaml

-If you’ve just barely unpacked Raspbian onto an SD card and are now
+If you’ve just barely unpacked Raspberry Pi OS onto an SD card and are

-trying to get the PiDP-8/I software distribution working on it, stop and
+now trying to get the PiDP-8/I software distribution working on it, stop

-go through the Rasbperry Pi documentation first.
-At the absolute
+and go through the Rasbperry Pi documentation first.
+At the

-correct.
-The defaults are for the United Kingdom, home of the Raspberry
+settings are correct.
+The defaults are for the United Kingdom, home of

-Pi Foundation, so unless you live there, the defaults are probably not
+the Raspberry Pi Foundation, so unless you live there, the defaults are

 Copy the file to the SD card you're using to boot the Pi.
 When inserted into a Mac or Windows PC, typically only the

 /bootpartition mounts as a drive your OS can see.
 (There's a much larger partition on the SD card, but most PCs cannot see it.)
-There should be enough free space left in this small partition to copy the file over.
-When you boot the Pi up with that SD card, you will find the tarball in
+There should be enough free space left in this small partition to copy the tarball over.
+When you boot the Pi up with that SD card, you will find it in

 Pull the file down to the Pi over the web, directly to the Pi: